 In order to help your parents apply, they must meet the eligibility requirements for a U.S. tourist visa, also known as a B-2 visa.
 Your parents must be able to demonstrate that they have strong ties to their home country and intend to return after their visit to the U.S. For more details on how to prove strong ties to home, check out Boundless’ guide.

-Many people wonder if they can apply for the travel visa for their parents.
+Many people wonder if they can apply for a travel visa for their parents.
 It’s important to note that it is not possible to “sponsor” a family member for a temporary tourist visa or apply for the visa on their behalf.
 If you’re interested in helping your parents immigrate to the U.S., you would need to go through a separate process and sponsor them for an IR-5 parent visa.

 Complete the Travel Visa Application